roblans/ZWave4Net/README.md

             controller.Close();
         }

-Running ZWave4Net on Raspberry PI IoT Windows 10:
+Note: running ZWave4Net on Raspberry PI IoT Windows 10:

                 // note: opening the serialport by name fails on Windows 10 IoT, use USB vendorId and productId instead var controller = new ZWaveController(vendorId: 0x0658, productId: 0x0200);